Magnesium, Epsom Salt Baths, & The Production of NAD+ and Reduction of Neurotoxic Quinolinic Acid

 Measurement of magnesium levels in urine showed a rise from the control level, mean 94.81 ± 44.26 ppm/ml to 198.93 ± 97.52 ppm/ml after the first bath.
 Those individuals where the blood magnesium levels were not increased had correspondingly large increases in urinary magnesium showing that the magnesium ions had crossed the skin barrier and had been excreted via the kidney, presumably because the blood levels were already optimal.
 Generally, urinary magnesium levels 24h after the first bath fell from the initial values found after day 1 (mean 118.
 43 ± 51.95) suggesting some retention of magnesium in tissues after bathing as blood levels were still high.[1]

-All individuals had significant rises in plasma magnesium and sulfate at a level of 1% Epsom salts .
-This equates to 1g MgS04/100ml water; 600g Epsom salts/60 litres, the standard size UK bath taken in this project (~15 US gallons).
-However, most volunteers had significantly raised Mg/S04 levels on baths with 400g MgS04 added.
-Above the 600g/bath level, volunteers complained that the water felt ‘soapy’.
-Although this project did not specifically set out to answer the question of how frequently baths should be taken, the results are consistent with saturation of the skin (and possibly the gut ) transporters .These proteins are not well understood or described but, at least for sulfate, they are believed to be high affinity but low capacity.
-The values obtained suggest that most people would find maximal benefit by bathing 2 or 3 times/ week, using 500-600g Epsom salts each time.
+However, most volunteers had significantly raised Mg/S04 levels in baths with 400g MgS04 added.
+Above the 600g/bath level, volunteers complained that the water felt “soapy”.
+Although this project did not specifically set out to answer the question of how frequently baths should be taken, the results are consistent with saturation of magnesium transporters in the skin (and possibly the gut).
+These transport proteins are not well understood or described but, at least for sulfate, they are believed to have high affinity but low capacity.
+The values obtained in this study suggest that most people would find maximal benefit by bathing 2 or 3 times per week, using 500-600 grams of Epsom salt per bath each time.
 [1]

 For people with sulfur/sulfate/sulfite sensitivities, care should be taken to start at a much lower dose (1 tablepoon, as an example), to test any potential reactions before gradually increasing 1 tablespoon at a time.
-Reactions to Epsom salt baths are not super common, but they do occur, and can occur from a host of rather technical and detailed reasons (another blog article).

 Isolation / Float Tanks

-Even Better - Magnesium Required For QPRT Activity [2]
+Magnesium Is Required For Normal QPRT Activity [2]

 Nitrosylation markers are not hard to obtain and quantify, and combined with nutritional status, functional metabolic panels, and genetics provide significant insights into the roots of specific physiological function/dysfunction.

-In Sum: Magnesium is mostly our friend
+Magnesium is (mostly) our friend.

-So, there are multiple reasons we 'feel good' when we get enough magnesium - we have more energy production (NAD+/NADPH), less quinolinic acid, and we block excess glutamate from NMDA receptors.
-However, protecting the QPRT pathway, is important too, to be covered elsewhere.
-Magnesium is one of the six most common cofactors for the over 20,000 human genes - stuff simply stops working when we are short on magnesium!
+There are multiple reasons we subjectively “feel good” when we get enough magnesium: we have increased energy production (NAD+/NADPH), have lower levels of quinolinic acid, and we block excess glutamate from binding to NMDA receptors.
+However, protecting the QPRT pathway is important too, to be covered elsewhere.

 Categories: Detoxification, General Health